A guide for court users when you want to appeal a decision made by an associate judge in the Trial Division of the Supreme Court of Victoria.

 - Watch for a RedCrest notification that your documents are accepted

-No later than seven days after RedCrest notified you that your Notice of Appeal form is accepted, you must:
+No later than five days after RedCrest notified you that your Notice of Appeal form is accepted, you must serve the Notice of Appeal on the respondent or respondents.

 Once you have served your documents on the respondent, they may do nothing or they may respond in a number of other ways.
 For example, the respondent may: